HLovisiEnnes/skqudit/README.md

 # SKQudit: Solovay-Kitaev for qudits with LSH acceleration
-SKQudit (pronounced *s-q-dit*) is a Python implementation of the Solovay-Kitaev algorithm for qudits.
-SK's approximates any matrix in $SU(d)$ with a universal gate set within any desired level of accuracy.
-Unlike other implementations of SK (for example, [Qiksit's](https://quantum.cloud.ibm.com/docs/en/api/qiskit/qiskit.transpiler.passes.SolovayKitaev)), the gate's dimension $d$ is not restricted to a power of 2, allows its applications to the more general *qudits*.
+SKQudit (pronounced s-q-dit) is a Python package implementing the Solovay–Kitaev algorithm for arbitrary-dimensional qudits.

+In a nutshell, the Solovay–Kitaev algorithm (SK) approximates any target matrix in $SU(d)$ using a finite universal gate set, up to any desired accuracy.
+Unlike qubit-focused implementations (for example, [Qiskit's](https://quantum.cloud.ibm.com/docs/en/api/qiskit/qiskit.transpiler.passes.SolovayKitaev)), SKQudit works directly with gates in $SU(d)$ where the dimension $d$ does not need to be a power of two.
+This makes it suitable for experiments with general qudit compilation.
-The main algorithm is based on the description by [Dawrson and Nielsen](https://arxiv.org/abs/quant-ph/0505030), but also uses two additional techniques that significantly speed up computations:

-- The geometry of the group $SU(d)$ for a probabilistic [*Locality Sensitive Hashing*](https://en.wikipedia.org/wiki/Locality-sensitive_hashing).
-- A [*meet in the middle*](https://www.geeksforgeeks.org/dsa/meet-in-the-middle/) approach for querying nets of gates.
-Combined with the LSH, not only this makes the algorithm faster, but also allows it to be executed even when RAM is a constraint (e.g., on a personal laptop).

-After the publication of the first version of this package, the author got to know the paper ["Optimization of the Solovay-Kitaev algorithm"](https://journals.aps.org/pra/abstract/10.1103/PhysRevA.87.052332) by Pham, Van Meter, and Horsman, where a technique very similar to meet in the middle, which they call *search space expansion*, is used to accelerate the SK algorithm.
-Similarly, they substitute the usual linear net search for GNAT-based methods, which can be seen as a competitor for LSH.
-Although similar in spirit, their implementation is different from ours and is restricted to the qubit case only.

-Refer to the [tutorial notebook](notebooks/tutorial.ipynb) for extra details on the SK algorithm and our implementation.
+SKQudit combines classical SK recursion with two approximate-search techniques designed to make high-dimensional net lookup more practical:

+- Locality-sensitive hashing (LSH) using the geometry of $SU(d)$;
+- Meet-in-the-middle search for querying large nets of gates.

+Together, these methods accelerate approximate gate lookup and make the algorithm more usable under memory constraints, including on a personal laptop.

+## Why SKQudit?

+Most implementations of Solovay–Kitaev focus on qubits.
+SKQudit was developed to experiment with synthesis for general qudits, where the geometry of $SU(d)$, memory usage, and approximate nearest-neighbor search become central implementation issues.

+The package is intended for:

+- experiments with qudit gate synthesis;
+- testing Solovay–Kitaev variants in arbitrary dimension;
+- studying tradeoffs between accuracy, circuit length, runtime, and memory;
+- educational demonstrations of quantum compiling beyond the qubit case.

+## Algorithmic Background

+The main algorithm follows the classical SK construction described by [Dawson and Nielsen](https://arxiv.org/abs/quant-ph/0505030).
+The implementation then modifies the net lookup step using two acceleration strategies.

+### Locality-Sensitive Hashing

+Instead of performing a naive linear search over the entire net, SKQudit uses probabilistic locality-sensitive hashing.
+The hash functions are designed using geometric information from the group $SU(d)$, allowing candidate gates close to the target to be retrieved more efficiently.

+### Meet-in-the-Middle Search

+SKQudit also supports a meet-in-the-middle strategy for querying nets.
+Rather than storing and searching only complete products of gates, the algorithm decomposes the search into smaller components and combines them during lookup.
+This can reduce memory requirements and make deeper nets more practical.

+## Relation to Prior Work

+After releasing the initial version of this package, I became aware of the paper ["Optimization of the Solovay–Kitaev Algorithm"](https://journals.aps.org/pra/abstract/10.1103/PhysRevA.87.052332) by Pham, Van Meter, and Horsman.
+Their work uses a related search-space expansion idea and GNAT-based nearest-neighbor search to accelerate Solovay–Kitaev.

+SKQudit differs in implementation choices and scope: it is designed for arbitrary qudit dimensions, while their implementation focuses on the qubit case.

 # Installation
 You can install the project with **pip**.